-In website operation, comment sections and message boards are important channels for interacting with users and collecting feedback.However, this area where users can freely fill in content often becomes an entry point for potential security risks, especially cross-site scripting (XSS) attacks.As website administrators, we must ensure that the content entered by users is safe to display on the front end and is not maliciously exploited.Auto CMS, a system focused on providing secure and efficient content management solutions, offers us powerful tools to deal with such challenges.escapejsIt can help us safely handle the text submitted by users that may contain malicious JavaScript code.
+In website operation, comment sections and message boards are important channels for interacting with users and collecting feedback.However, this area where users can freely fill in content is often an entry point for potential security risks, especially cross-site scripting (XSS) attacks.As website administrators, we must ensure that the content entered by users is safe and not exploited maliciously when displayed on the frontend.Anqi CMS, as a system focusing on providing a secure and efficient content management solution, provides us with powerful tools to meet such challenges.Today, let's delve deeply into a very practical filter in Anqi CMS——escapejsIt can help us safely handle text submitted by users that may contain malicious JavaScript code.

-Understand the risks of cross-site scripting (XSS) attacks
+Understand the risk of cross-site scripting (XSS) attacks.

 escapejsFilter: JavaScript Context Security Guardian